alikureishy/SDC-advanced-lane-lines/README.md

 ###### Peak detection & Confidence
 Each slice is ideally expected to generate 2 peaks -- one on the left and the other on the right.
 This is not always the case, however.
 Nevertheless, even with a few such peaks discerned from the slices across a given frame, it is possible to fit a polynomial function to then determine the expected lane line.
 Once the functions have been fitted, it can be used to 'fill-in' unknown X-values that can facilitate the detection of subsequent peaks in the following frames (as discussed above), as well as paint between the disambiguated lane lines.

 However, each polynomial fit is only as reliable as the points feeding it.
 This reliability is difficult to ascertain immediately, but generally becomes apparent over subsequent frames.
-This is because, assuming the thresholding function minimizes noise, any erroneous lane detection will narrow the search window for seeking out subsequent peaks to the erroneous area, eventually converging toward fewer and fewer peaks being detected.
-The fewer the number of peaks, the lower the threshold f
+This is because, assuming the thresholding function minimizes noise, any erroneous lane detection will narrow the search window for seeking out subsequent peaks to within that erroneous area, yielding fewer and fewer peaks in subsequent frames.
+The fewer the number of peaks in a given lane detection, the lower its contribution toward detecting new lanes.

-###### Lookback period

 #### Lane Filler